 This year, I decided that I am going to start and end my day with at least 10 minutes of prayer time.
 In the morning, I have been using the Laudate app to meditate on the daily readings and the reflection.
 At night, I try to either meditate on scripture or read.
 Right now, I’m studying “The Imitation of Christ” and journaling it as I go.
 In addition, I am praying the rosary every day.
 I pray it either when I first wake up, or an hour or two before I go to sleep.
 But if you need to, you can always break it up throughout the day.

-Originally, those were my only spiritual goals for 2019, but after a moving experience at confession, I added just one more idea to my list.
+Originally, those were my only spiritual goals, but after a moving experience at confession, I added just one more idea to my list.

 I’m giving up screen confessions.